-This coconut oil sunscreen recipes is made with 3 all natural ingredients.
-No harmful chemicals needed!
+This coconut oil sunscreen recipe is made with three all-natural ingredients that offer natural sun protection, without harmful chemicals.

 Enter COCONUT OIL.